Health surveillance at work

 How to identify and control silica dust exposure in your workplace.
 Covers COSHH assessment for RCS, the workplace exposure limit (0.1 mg/m3), engineering controls, RPE selection, health surveillance and air monitoring.
-Silica dust is an HSE 2025/26 top enforcement priority.
+Silica dust is a current HSE enforcement priority.

 Respirable crystalline silica (RCS) dust is generated when workers cut, grind, drill or demolish materials containing silica, including concrete, sandstone, brick, mortar and engineered stone.
 When inhaled, fine silica particles cause irreversible lung damage including silicosis, lung cancer and chronic obstructive pulmonary disease (COPD).

-Occupational lung disease is the HSE 2025/26 top enforcement priority.
+Occupational lung disease is a current HSE enforcement priority.
 HSE inspectors are actively targeting construction sites and manufacturing premises where silica dust is not adequately controlled.
 Enforcement action including prohibition notices and prosecution is being taken against businesses that fail to protect workers.

 This guide explains your legal duties and the practical steps to control silica dust exposure.